 15. Dependence on electricity

-If at all the power is out, it becomes incredibly difficult or impossible to work with digital art because you need electricity to create digital art.
+If the power is out, it becomes incredibly difficult or impossible to work with digital art because you need electricity to create digital art.
 Even if you have a portable tablet, you will need electricity to charge your tablet.

 However, with traditional art, you just need natural light to work.
-So traditional art definitely triumphs digital art in this aspect.
+So traditional art definitely triumphs over digital art in this aspect.

 Winner: Traditional art